Stuycs-K/finalprojectapcs-5-marchese-nicolas-gao-sandra/PROTOTYPE.md

 (CHANGE THIS!!!!!)

 A description of your technical design.
 This should include:

 How you will be using the topics covered in class in the project.

 # Project Design

 UML Diagrams and descriptions of key algorithms, classes, and how things fit together.

 # Intended pacing:

-How you are breaking down the project and who is responsible for which parts.

-A timeline with expected completion dates of parts of the project.
-(CHANGE THIS!!!!!)
+05-21 prototype due
+05-23 finalize string mechanics
+05-26 level designs
+05-28 levels done
+05-30 playtesting, stylization, finish debugging
+06-02 project due